rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 in the `llvm-project` directory and go back to the `rust` directory, you can stage this change like any other, e.g. by running `git add src/llvm-project`.
-(Note that if you *don't* stage the change to commit, then you run the risk that running `x.py` will just undo your change by switching back to the previous commit when it automatically "updates" the submodules.)
+(Note that if you *don't* stage the change to commit, then you run the risk that running `x` will just undo your change by switching back to the previous commit when it automatically "updates" the submodules.)

 This version selection is usually done by the maintainers of the project, and